 If you have feedback and would prefer not to identify yourself, you may use the Dean’s Office’s subscription to Incogneato, a service that forwards comments anonymously.
-Submissions to Incogneato will be reviewed by a committee of four individuals: Dean David Owen, Chief of Staff Julie Wrinn, HR Unit Business Manager MaryPat Chiavaroli, and one rotating Associate Dean, changing every January and July.
+Submissions to Incogneato will be reviewed by a committee of four individuals: the Dean, the Chief of Staff, the HR Unit Business Manager, and the Associate Dean of Faculty Affairs.
 This Committee meets monthly, as needed; if no new comments have been received since the previous meeting, the committee will not meet.
-Committee members will discuss each submission and provide advice as needed to Dean Owen regarding how to address comments.
+Committee members will discuss each submission and provide advice as needed to the Dean regarding how to address comments.

 Within Incogneato, there is an option for receiving a direct response, and it looks like this:

 Your email (optional – if you want a reply)

 If you select this option, you can receive a direct reply, and your email address will remain hidden.
 Comments that do not request a reply will be considered as general feedback to help the leadership team understand the temperature in the college.
 If comments include incorrect information that can be easily corrected or clarified, it will be addressed in the appropriate forum.

 Anonymous comments are not the appropriate forum for actionable claims.
 Rather, they are for the sole purpose of gathering feedback within the College of Arts & Sciences.
 Allegations of violation of University policy should be directed to the appropriate unit.
 If information is received related to Title IX or other allegations in which University staff or faculty have a duty to report, the Review Committee will disclose the comment to the appropriate unit.

 Title IX Office resources, including the Mandatory Reporter Toolkit: https://louisville.edu/titleix/resources/titleix